scipy-latinamerica/scipyla2015/code_of_conduct/coc_en.md

 Be kind to others.
 Do not insult or put down other attendees.
 Behave professionally.
-Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for SciPy.
+Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for SciPyLA.

 Attendees violating these rules may be asked to leave the conference without a refund at the sole discretion of the conference organizers.